 In other words, the goal here isn’t to treat lead poisoning, but to prevent lead exposure in the first place.
 Lead-based paint and dust have long-been the usual suspects in lead poisoning – the CDC offers a slew of pointers on how to prevent lead exposure as a result of these more traditional sources.

 But few people would have predicted that a community’s very own water supply would be the culprit.
-While, at this time, it appears as though Flint is the only city garnering national attention for this issue, this tragedy reminds us all that anything is possible, and that it’s best to put into place best-practices now, before it’s too late.
+While, at this time, it appears as though Flint is the only city garnering national attention for this issue, this tragedy reminds us all that anything is possible, and that it’s important to put into place best-practices now, before it’s too late.

 Flint, Michigan is not an isolated case